thrivinginacademia/grantwriting/README.md

 # Effective literature searching

+Identifying the appropriate breadth and depth of a literature review, as well as where to find appropriate sources

 ## Exercise
 Write a series of questions/sub-headings addressing each aspect of your central hypothesis.
 Perform a literature search, and identify the most influential papers that address that question/topic.
 Write a short summary of each paper addressing the topic, method of analysis, conclusions, and how it relates to your question/topic.
 You should aim for a total of 15-20 papers max, so you will have to be selective about which are the KEY papers that your work is in conversation with.
 Aim to include a mix of classic and recent papers.
 Show this annotated bibliography to your mentor and PI to get suggestions for any papers you may have missed.

 # Developing a research plan

+Introduction
+“This is the conceptual overview of the aim”
+Want to hook the reader and explain why this aim is worthwhile Give a brief summary
+Justification of approach
+Think of overall outcome in Aim

+Research Design (How you will do it)
+Arrange the Aims in a logical flow
+Make sure the aims (especially their outcome) aren’t dependent on other aims to be successful Experimental design vs. methodology
+Won’t be detailed methods of equipment and reagents Replication
+Randomization
+Controls (most important)
+Positive vs negative
+Limitations of technology
+Limitations of technique
+Look in the literature
+When writing your experimental design: How do you know what level of detail is appropriate (is it citable) Citable
+Fits space
+Analysis framework
+Critical reagents difficult to retain
+Timeline
+Sampling points

+Expected outcomes
+Show you understand what type of data
+Potential problems/alternative approaches
+Demonstrate expertise and head off any reviewer concerns Will this be a common concern
+Alterative strategy

+Use strong language:
+hope , try ---> we will
+Ask yourself is their sufficient detail in my hands … conceptional aspects of the aim highlight resources on campus that make you the ideal researcher

+Characteristics of a great hypothesis
+Testable
+Falsifiable
+Can be clearly refuted
+General
+Also, generate new streams of ideas (is going to be interesting in 10 years) Rooted in existing knowledge
+Thought about the alternative hypothesis Simple/straight forwarded

 # Effective use of figures and displays